The REST API is designed so that you can connect and request almost any REST API without having to create a separate component.

 The best way to understand a REST API component is to see it in action.
 We’ll start with a simple example.
 First of all, you need to create a flow and find the component in the list:

-Since there is only one function in the component, this step is performed automatically.
-The next step is to configure the credentials.
 We’ll use the Basic Auth type.
-In this case your Username is your E-mail
+In this case your Username is your

 , and your Password is your API